 Bradford Law Offices can review your case and determine the bankruptcy option that could work for you.
 Chapter 11 and 7 are the most common types of bankruptcy for businesses interested in liquidating their assets or reorganizing their debt.
 Chapter 13 is also available if you run your company as a sole proprietorship and want to create a repayment plan.

 A range of factors might contribute to your decision regarding the type of bankruptcy you choose.
 You should discuss your options with Bradford Law Offices to determine which is best for your situation.

 Chapter 11 bankruptcy is also known as a “reorganization” bankruptcy.
 As a business owner, you can continue to operate while restructuring your debts.
 This form of bankruptcy also stops collections actions, so you have the time you need to find a way to pay back your vendors.

 Factors you should consider when deciding whether Chapter 11 works for the circumstances you face include:

 - Collections actions stop, preventing creditors from pursuing lawsuits, foreclosures, evictions, and levies

 - You have control of selling your assets to satisfy your debt

 - You can file on an emergency basis when necessary

 - You can negotiate payment of your debt, such as extending the payment term, reducing interest rates, or settling for a lower principal balance

-- Creditors typically allow at least five years to pay off the money a business owes
+- Courts typically allow several years to pay off the money a business owes

 - Business owners don’t have to pause normal operations and often end up in a better financial situation due to filing for Chapter 11